-3) Be able to perform both the above, with stringent time constraints.
+3) Be able to perform both the above, within stringent time constraints.

-Particularly for students who have had to travel and or change schools, our method of testing ensures a certain continuum in knowledge accumulation.
+Particularly for students who have had to travel and or transfer schools, our method of testing ensures a certain continuum in knowledge accumulation.

 We believe in testing cumulative knowledge, periodically.
 Both past and current learning material are to be tested in an examination environment from time to time to ensure that come examination season, the student doesn’t have to bear the brunt of topics and concepts long-forgotten.

 If a student wants to travel abroad to attend university, then it is of particular importance that he/she maintains high grades consistently through the last few years of high school.
 Universities look at student’s predicted scores more critically than a student’s actual IB scores.
 In order to have a high predicted score, performing well at school examinations are of paramount importance.

 To this end, regular and periodic revision of schoolwork must be performed with due diligence.